 Other Academic Programs

 In addition to Advising Day, there are other opportunities for academic guidance during orientation, and you should plan to take advantage of these.
 Part of our programming on Tuesday morning is an introduction to the Academic Peer Tutors in your residence halls.
 Academic Peer Tutors are student leaders trained to help you get started with your academic career here, and to know the answers to many of your questions.
 The Tuesday meeting is designed to give you an overview of how to make use of the full array of academic resources we have during Orientation.
-Tuesday morning will also feature faculty members welcoming you to Wellesley and giving you their perspective on important parts of your academic experience.
+Tuesday afternoon will also feature faculty members welcoming you to Wellesley and giving you their perspective on important parts of your academic experience.

 Computing is an essential part of academic life, and you will have several chances to learn abut computing at Wellesley, beginning at move in and continuing through the week.
 If you are having trouble getting connected, there will be help available from Library and Technology Services staff throughout the week; ask your FYM if you are not sure where to go.

 Many of you will be taking placement exams on Wednesday or Thursday.
 These are good chances to ask questions about these fields, and your specific options.
 The faculty members giving these tests are there to help you make decisions about whether their courses will be good for you, so talk to them about that before and after the tests.

-On Thursday evening, your residence hall Academic Peer Tutor will hold drop in office hours at 9:00 in your living room, to help wtih any last questions about building your fall schedule and the mechanics of the registration process.
+On Thursday evening, your residence hall Academic Peer Tutor will hold drop in office hours from 6:30-7:30 in your living room, to help wtih any last questions about building your fall schedule and the mechanics of the registration process.